codio/site/source/docs/teacher/create/addteachers.html.md

 1. Alternatively, teachers can register themselves for a Codio account by following the sign-up process at www.codio.com.
 Once they have done this (selecting that they are a **Teacher**, they will be asked for an **Invite token** to join your educational organization.
 This is provided in step 4 above - give them the token (not the URL).

-1. If you already have Classes set up you can add Teachers who are existing Codio user as a **Teacher** to any specific classes.
+1. If you already have Classes set up you can add and invite Teachers directly into your class(es).
 See [Adding Teachers to a class](/docs/teacher/classes/addteachers/)

-You can then if you wish add them as an [Organisation Owner](/docs/teacher/create/addowners/) so they can then manage and create Classes themselves.
+You can then if you wish add them as an [Organisation Owner](/docs/teacher/create/addowners/) so they can then manage and create Classes themselves and have full admin access to the Organisation